 The next step in creating music after discussing intervals and scales is chords.
 A chord is a set of notes from a scale played together.
-When a chord only has three notes it is technically called a Triad.
+When a chord only has three notes it is technically called a Triad (but you'll more often hear people refer to chords than triads).
 In this chapter we will be looking at Major Triads.
 The first, third and fifth note of the Major scale.
 This gives us a formula of: 0 - 4 - 7.
 The Major Triad is the basis for the CAGED Chord pattern.